Creating a collaborative environment fit for Milton Keynes Innovation and tech community.

 Saxon Court, Central Milton Keynes

-Mixed-use development evangelists Socius Development Ltd really get the knowledge economy.
+Mixed-use development evangelists Socius really get the knowledge economy.
 They know that cities like Cambridge, Oxford and Milton Keynes are powered by the collaboration of the people living and working there and their shared quest for knowledge and discovery.

-We helped Socius Development Ltd get under the skin of the digital city before they embarked on their bid for the Saxon Court site.
+We helped Socius get under the skin of the digital city before they embarked on their bid for the Saxon Court site.
 Our advice on the type of tech occupiers they would attract fed into their architect’s masterplan and shaped their vision of a key hub for the city’s digital economy.

 We provided planning advice for this mixed-use redevelopment of the former Milton Keynes Council (MKC) housing offices at ‘Saxon Court’ and the land to the rear.